tomjoht/tomjoht.github.io/_posts/2019/7/2019-07-29-research-on-code-documentation.md

 - api-doc
 keywords:
 bitlink: https://idratherbewriting.site/
-summary: "I added another topic to the Documenting Code section in my API documentation course.
+description: "I added another topic to the Documenting Code section in my API documentation course.
 This new topic is called <a href='/learnapidoc/docapiscode_research_on_documenting_code.html'>Research on documenting code</a> and summarizes/discusses two academic articles on documenting code."
 ---

 Here's a summary of the content: